mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - FV: (F ÷ 2) +3

 These area spells create convincing illusions of any object, creature, or scene the caster desires.
 They can create an illusion of anything the caster has seen before, from a flower or a credstick to a dragon breathing fire, as long as the illusion is no larger than the spell’s area.
 Anyone who might pierce the illusion must successfully resist the spell.
-Simply make one Spellcasting Test and use the result as the threshold for anyone that resists at a later point.
+Simply make one Spellcasting Test and use the result as the TN for anyone that resists at a later point.
 Phantasm only affects living beings, while Trid Phantasm affects technological sensors as well.

 #### Hush (Realistic, Single-Sense, Area)